Podgorička banka: Overview

 The bank conducted its services through a network of 20 branches - seven in and around Podgorica, as well as one in each of the following towns: Danilovgrad, Cetinje, Ulcinj, Bar, Budva, Kotor, Tivat, Igalo, Nikšić, Kolašin, Bijelo Polje, Berane and Rožaje.

-In December 2005, French banking group Société Générale acquired a majority stake in Podgorička banka for €14 million.
+The bank changed its name to Societe Generale Bank Montenegro on May 25, 2012.

-The bank has changed its name to Societe Generale Bank Montenegro on May 25, 2012.
-In February 2019, Societe Generale Montenegro was sold to OTP Bank (Hungary) and became Podgorička banka.
-On December 11, 2020, the final absorption of Podgorička banka by Crnogorska komercijalna banka is effective, thus combining the two Montenegrin subsidiaries of the OTP group into a single entity.
+In February 2019, Societe Generale Bank Montenegro was sold to OTP Group and was again branded Podgorička Banka.
+On December 11, 2020, the final absorption of Podgorička banka by CKB Banka became effective, thus combining the two Montenegrin subsidiaries of the OTP group into a single entity.